 How did you get into flying trapeze?

-What are your favourite tricks to throw in a show?
+What tricks do you throw in a show?
+Which is your favourite?

 What do you like best about teaching flying trapeze?